Does Earth Have a Second Moon? Here’s What We Know

 Article continues below advertisement

-You likely have quite a few questions regarding this "second moon," which has been named Kamoʻoalewa.
-Today we're investigating its discovery, after it was spotted with a NASA telescope.
-It's been orbiting Earth in a corkscrew motion for a while now.
+You likely have quite a few questions regarding this "second moon," which is named Kamoʻoalewa, after being spotted with a NASA telescope.
+We have all the details on this discovery for you.

 "The natural question that arises is: what is Kamo’oalewa’s origin?
 The answers are speculative," reads the report which was published in Nature.
 "One possibility is that it was captured in its Earth-like orbit from the general population of NEOs."